frederic-perez/AmE-dictionary/data/dictionary.md

 __hot seat__
 __hot spring__ _n_
 __hot tip__ _idiom_ A piece of advice or information that is timely and helpful, especially if acted upon quickly.
+__hot tub__ _n_ A wooden tub, usu. big enough to hold several persons, filled with hot water and often equipped with a whirlpool.
 __hot water__ _n_
 __hot__ _We’ve got a hot crowd tonight._
 __hot-button__ _adj_ :two::hammer: _Hot-button political issues._